Units are the main elements of Devo Flow, and can be classified under three general groups:

 These units get input data from different repositories, servers, etc. or generate events on their own.
 For example, you can use the DevoSource unit to read events from a Devo query or generate events automatically with a specific frequency using the Generator unit.

 These units transform the events sent by the source element.
-For example, you can transform an event that contains a list into a sequence of its different elements using the Detacher unit, or parse a properly formated JSON using the JsonParser unit.
+For example, you can transform an event that contains a list into a sequence of its different elements using the Detacher unit, or parse a properly formatted JSON using the JsonParser unit.

 These units send output events to different external repositories, sinks, etc. For example, you can send your events to a Slack channel using the SlackSink unit, or store them in a Neo4j database using the Neo4jSink unit.